 Filling the Gaps in Wedderburn Road

-Earlier house-building had filled in most of the vacant areas near the top of Wedderburn Road but further down there was still plenty of space.
+The early house-building filled in most of the vacant areas near the top of Wedderburn Road but further down there was still plenty of space.

-There was steady infill after the Second World War as houses with substantial land saw a way of raising money by selling off pockets of land.
+After the Second World War, owners of houses with substantial land saw a way of raising money by selling off pockets of land for infill building.
 Other property developers bought up unused agricultural land.
 Bungalows began to appear from 1951 onwards and the 1960s saw the development of more detached houses.

 Despite the infill, the road retains a spacious feel as the houses still have larger than average gardens.

 Should there have been more houses?